AlieeLinux/python-arguments-activity/README.md

 # Laboratory Activity: Working with Python Function Arguments

 ## Submission of my potentially last activity on BSDSA course. and I Apologize to everyone.
-I think can't handle this course anymore
+I think can't handle this course anymore.
+Its not beause its too hard.
+Its just straight up unfair to us students

 ![Kyouko Cry](./toshino-kyoko-kyoko-toshino.gif)